 However, each resident can welcome a visitor for a short period of time:

-The residencies are free of charge: the Foundation covers accommodation, morning and afternoon meals, and workspace.
-Residents simply need to bring their own work equipment (laptop, documentation, etc.) and finance their travel expenses.
+Residencies are free of charge: the Foundation covers accommodation, breakfast and lunch, as well as the workspace.
+Residents simply need to bring their own work equipment (laptop, documentation, etc.) and cover their travel and dinner expenses.

-Yes, the Foundation offers a scholarship for doctoral students and early-career researchers who receive no income during their stay.
-Upon presentation of supporting documents, these researchers can benefit from a daily allowance of CHF 15 and partial reimbursement of travel expenses (train or plane).
+Yes.
+The Foundation offers a grant for doctoral students and early-career researchers who do not receive any income during their residencies.
+Upon presentation of supporting documents, these researchers are eligible for a daily allowance of CHF 15 and partial coverage of travel expenses (train or plane).